 The new logo was not adopted, but in a petty act of revenge the City Council and the city manager did away with our longtime city seal.
 It is no longer used on City buildings or publications and is being replaced on City vehicles – by that green font.
 A sad, even embarrassing action that says a lot about this current city manager, the mayor, and city council.

-We no longer have a ‘Welcome to Bellaire’ sign at the east entrance on Bellaire Boulevard, nor will you find that sentiment on the home page of the new website.
+We no longer have a ‘Welcome to Bellaire’ sign at the east entrance on Bellaire Boulevard, no sign at all in fact, nor will you find that sentiment on the home page of the new website.

 Don’t you wonder what what it says about Bellaire?
 And what that new website cost?
 One more thing – remember that $50,000 leaf logo from Mr. Hofmann’s chosen design team?
 Check out Google images: b logo with a leaf